clearhaus/3DSv2-api-documentation/source/getting-started.rst

 endpoint.
 The production endpoint is used for production requests.

-There are 3 API endpoints for this service:
+There are 3 API endpoints for this service, refer to :ref:`reference` for parameter definition.
+Brief descriptions are:

 /preauth
-  This is used when performing transactions from a browser, where it will return an optional 3-D Secure Method URL, which is used for browser fingerprinting.
+  This is used when performing transactions from a browser [1]_, where it will return an optional 3-D Secure Method URL, which is used for browser fingerprinting.
 This can support risk-based analysis and assist in ensuring a flow where the cardholder is not challenged.

   While in the transition period between 3-D Secure v1 and v2, this endpoint can help determine if v1 should be used instead.
+This is documented in the :ref:`3ds_versioning` guide.

 /auth
-  A single call to receive all the data that is needed for authentication [1]_.
+  A single call to receive all the data that is needed for authentication [2]_.
   Under certain circumstances, the authentication flow will end successfully here, this is called _frictionless_ flow.

 /postauth
   Used when the ``/auth`` did not result in a frictionless flow, this endpoint returns the result of the challenge the cardholder performed.
 In this case the flow is called a _challenge_ flow.

 Overview of Authentication Flow
 ===============================